JustinBeckwith/justinbeckwith.github.io/_posts/2015-01-04-comparing-go-and-dotnet.md

 - Implementing an interface explicitly
 - foreach, while, yield, etc

 To understand why Go doesn't have these features - you have to understand the roots of the language.
-Rob Pike (the designer of Go) really explains the problems they were trying to solve, and the design decisions of the language well in his post ["Less is exponentially more"](http://commandcenter.blogspot.com/2012/06/less-is-exponentially-more.html).
+Rob Pike (one of the designers of Go) really explains the problems they were trying to solve, and the design decisions of the language well in his post ["Less is exponentially more"](http://commandcenter.blogspot.com/2012/06/less-is-exponentially-more.html).
 The idea is to provide a set of base primitive constructs: only the ones that are absolutely required.

 #### Interfaces, methods, and not-classes